-Sixty years later Ezra with imperial power and authority and a contingent just under two thousand arrived in Jerusalem after a nine-hundred-mile journey from Babylonia.
-Three pillars of national life were lost in the final deportation from Judah in 586 BC, the Temple, sacrifices and priesthood.
-The physical components of the nation were essentially restored, however there was need for social, spiritual and moral restoration.
+Sixty years later Ezra with imperial power given him by the Ruler of Persia arrived.
+He had authority and a contingent just under two thousand arrived in Jerusalem after a nine-hundredmile journey from Babylonia.
+The three pillars of national life the Temple, the system of sacrifices, and the priesthood lost in the final deportation from Judah were essentially restored, however there was need for social, spiritual and moral restoration.